 Japan is also well-known for its high-intensity education culture.
 Cram schools, called Juku, are common in major cities.
 These are private evening schools that many students attend to practice for exams.

 This is not to say Japan is perfect.
 Ironically, considering the large intake, Japan has some of the lowest scores for people who finish tertiary education.
-Education spending up to 2016 was also comparatively much lower than in other G7 countries.

 Going to university in Japan

 Japan has 5 universities in the world’s top 100, with the prestigious University of Tokyo ranked 23rd overall.
 A further 11 make into the top 500, putting Japan in the highest bracket of countries for further education, making it one of the best countries for education.

 Would-be students will need to pass a Japanese language test to get into many universities in Japan, although there are some that teach courses in English, including private universities.
 Fees for undergraduate studies range from US$5,000-10,000.